-We inspire travel that drives community enhancement and economic development.
-Through innovation and partnerships, we share the stories of Oregon's people and places, deliver world-class experiences, strengthen the industry, work to ensure all travelers feel welcome and preserve Oregon's way of life and its natural places.
+We inspire travel that drives economic development.

+Through innovation and partnerships, we share the stories of Oregon's people and places, deliver world-class experiences, strengthen the industry and ensure the preservation of Oregon's way of life and its natural places.